What makes payments to students unique?

 - Contact the Travel Office at 828.251.6243 or see below for more information on student travel.

 Step 3: Submit the Student Check Request form to Accounts Payable once it has been completed.
-Accounts Payable is located on the first floor of the Administration and Finance side of Philips Hall in room number 119.
-The CPO number for Accounts Payable is 1423 and you can reach them via phone at 828.251.4999.
+Accounts Payable is located on the first floor of the Administration and Finance side of Phillips Hall in room number 119.
+The CPO number for Accounts Payable is 1423 and you can reach them via phone at 828.251.6663.